codeforIATI/iatikit/docs/getting-started.rst

 Installation
 ------------

-pyandi is tested for pythons 2.7, 3.5 and 3.6.
+iatikit is tested for pythons 2.7, 3.5 and 3.6.

 You can install it using ``pip``:

 .. code:: shell

-    pip install pyandi
+    pip install iatikit

 Setup
 -----